comp129/comp55/docs/labs/15-Figma.md

 a more reasonable size, but do not exceed the size of the shape.

-Also go ahead and change the ***fill*** color of the square so that the text is red
+Also go ahead and change the ***fill*** color of the square so that the text is red.

-On the circle, navigate to the stroke, press the plus sign to add a stroke modifier and then change the stroke color to pink
+On the circle, navigate to the stroke, press the plus sign to add a stroke modifier and then change the stroke color to pink.

 ### Changing Font